jared1980/weeklystatus/weeklystatus.md

 ## GRV9519ZWAX44-B-23 (Smart 4 plus)

-### Hybrid reorder fine tune
+- Hybrid reorder fine tune

-### email notification failure with port 465 with commit 2f43cb5
+- email notification failure with port 465 with commit 2f43cb5

-	1. 📌 reported by CL 22/05/19
+	- 📌 [05/19] reported by CL
+	- ✅ [05/24] Fixed by adding more signature algorithms for TLS 1.3.

-### Busybox upgrade to 1.35.0
+- Busybox upgrade to 1.35.0

-    1. ✅ build S4 Plus engineer firmware requested by CL (done)
+    - ✅ build S4 Plus engineer firmware requested by CL (done)
+    - 🟢 [2022/05/16] Under testing by CL

 ## Smart 5 (RDK)

-### wanManager
+- wanManager

-	1. 🟢 study how to fit in the LTE dongle status pulling/notifying
+	- 🟡 study how to fit in the LTE dongle status pulling/notifying

 ## Archived
+### 20222H
+#### Smart 4

 # Sophia